ericw2004/Voice-Assistant/README.md

 # Voice-Assistant
-Real Time Voice Recognition with Whisper + Llama 3.2 voice assistant
+Real time voice recognition with OpenAI's "Whisper" model.
+Takes string output from Whisper model and uses Meta's Llama 3.2 to generate a response.
+Uses "Wake Word" to trigger 10 second recording.